 Definition of social stratification: A division of people based on wealth, social status and power.
 Sociologists favour the concept of class.
 Social stratification is generally inherited from generation to generation.
 Social stratification is the classification of persons into groups based on common socio-economic conditions.
 Social stratification is a trait of society.
 Social stratification is universal with subtle variations.
 Social stratification involves inequality and even beliefs.

 Welfare state research reveals that the state is both a cause and consequence of social stratification.
-The findings of this research have largely been ignored in the literature on social stratification and mobility.
-Similarly, welfare state scholars largely work without reference to the research on social stratification and mobility. - Bringing the state in: A commentary on welfare states and social inequality, Eric Tranby - Research in Social Stratification and Mobility.
+The findings have been ignored in the literature on social stratification and social mobility.
+Bringing the state in: A commentary on welfare states and social inequality, Eric Tranby - Research in Social Stratification and Mobility.

 Religious Affiliation and Social Stratification

 Dani Social Stratification.
 Many aspects of the Dani stratification system conform to an egalitarian model.

 Protestantism draws the upper ranks of skilled labor and administrative positions in factories.
 Protestants have been more likely to develop economic rationality than Catholics.
 Max Weber seeks the explanation in 'the permanent intrinsic character of their religion.'